Special Forces Regiment (Philippines)

 The Special Forces Regiment (Airborne) is a Special Operations Forces unit of the Philippine Army.
 The unit is based on and continually trains with its American counterpart, the U.S. Army Special Forces (Green Berets).

 The basic combat organization of the Special Forces is the 12-man Special Forces Team.
-An SF Team will have at least one of each SF MOS present in the team.
+An SF Team will have at least one of each SF Military Occupational Specialty present in the team, these include Intelligence, Demolition, Weapons, Communication and Medical.

+It is based at Fort Ramon Magsaysay, Nueva Ecija.